|Survey name||Business Insights and Conditions Survey|

-Survey questions primarily cover impacts on financial performance, workforce, prices, trade and business resilience, though are not limited to these topic areas.
+Survey questions primarily cover impacts on financial performance, workforce, prices, trade, and business resilience, though are not limited to these topic areas.

-Based on user feedback, from Wave 24, the survey name changed from the "Business Impact of Coronavirus (COVID-19) Survey" to the "Business Insights and Conditions Survey" (BICS).
-Its purpose remains the same, to collect timely information on important issues such as the coronavirus pandemic and the end of the EU transition period.
+Based on user feedback, from Wave 24 (February 2021), the survey name changed from the "Business Impact of Coronavirus (COVID-19) Survey" to the "Business Insights and Conditions Survey", to ensure the survey name was reflective of all aspects of the questionnaire, but its purpose remains the same.

-The BICS sample size has increased over time to allow for deeper and better insights.
-In summer 2020, the sample design was reviewed and refreshed for Wave 7 of BICS, which went live on Monday 15 June 2020.
-The questionnaire was sent to approximately 24,000 businesses from Wave 7 onwards, up from approximately 17,000 prior to this change.
-This sample redesign improved our coverage of the smaller sized businesses, allowing the Office for National Statistics (ONS) to develop weighted BICS estimates that would make comparison across waves appropriate.
+The BICS sample size has increased over time to allow for deeper and more detailed insights.
+In summer 2020, the sample design was reviewed and refreshed for Wave 7 of the BICS, which went live on Monday 15 June 2020.
+The questionnaire was sent to approximately 24,000 businesses, up from approximately 17,000 prior to this change.
+This sample redesign improved the coverage of smaller-sized businesses, allowing the Office for National Statistics (ONS) to develop weighted BICS estimates, enabling comparison across waves.

-The fortnightly estimates from BICS are weighted from Wave 7 onwards, with only regional tables unweighted.
-A detailed description of the weighting methodology and its differences to unweighted results can be found in the Business Impact of Coronavirus (COVID-19) Survey: preliminary weighted results.
+The fortnightly estimates from the BICS are weighted from Wave 7 (June 2020) onwards, with only regional tables remaining unweighted.
+A detailed description of the weighting methodology and its differences to unweighted results can be found in the Business Impact of Coronavirus (COVID-19) Survey: preliminary weighted results article.

-In Autumn 2020, as local coronavirus lockdowns became more common, there was a growing need from users to understand how coronavirus impacts differed by local area.
-Therefore, the BICS sample was reviewed and refreshed once again to improve coverage across local areas in the UK.
-The sample increased from approximately 24,000 to 39,000 in Wave 17.
-This allowed us to develop weighted subnational BICS estimates for single sites within our Understanding the business impacts of local and national restrictions release.
+In autumn 2020, as local coronavirus (COVID-19) lockdowns became more widespread, there was a growing need from users to understand how coronavirus impacts differed by region.
+Therefore, the BICS sample was reviewed and refreshed once again to improve coverage across all regions of the UK.
+The sample increased from approximately 24,000 to 39,000 in Wave 17 (November 2020).
+This enabled the development of weighted subnational BICS estimates for single-sites, which are published within the Understanding the business impacts of local and national restrictions release.

-BICS results are made publicly available in Excel format and are accompanied by a statistical bulletin.
-BICS also makes available its micro-data through the Secure Research Service (SRS) and UK data service (UKDS) where academics and accredited institutions can work on the BICS data from all the waves.
+BICS results are made publicly available in an accessible Excel format and are accompanied by a statistical bulletin.
+The BICS team also makes the microdata available through the Secure Research Service (SRS) and UK Data Service (UKDS) where academics and accredited institutions can use the BICS data for each published wave.
 The microdata have been processed to ensure no specific business can be identified.

 Uses and users

-A number of government departments and other bodies use BICS' data to inform crucial policy decision making throughout the pandemic, analyse changing economic trends and identify sectoral differences in impacts from key events affecting UK businesses.
+A number of government departments and other bodies use the BICS' data to support crucial policy decisions, analyse changing economic trends and identify sectoral differences in impacts from key events affecting UK businesses.